Newest Post: Obsession (2025) Review

 Society benefits from a large variety of portrayals of stories as well as exhibiting common experiences that most of us share and in the horror genre specifically showing how an array of things can be horrifying and fantastical.
 On the flip side these portrayals of women and specifically female coming of rage horror can be alienating to some audiences as a wide swath of people have limited if any experience with the gender specific occurrences like periods and friendships between women.
 In addition to this drawback these movies can also play into stigma if misunderstood or done poorly.

+It’s a genre that I have loved enjoying and have always been interested in exploring more, even just to understand my own high school obsessions with some of them.
+In the next article I’ll be doing an analysis of each movie similar to this article and write a summation of what I found out about the feminine coming of rage genre and if it’s even enough of a thing to warrant a sub genre of its own.
 So much change has occured in the last 2 decades that I don’t think we’ve fully caught up yet.
 Despite this the change has ushered in new hopes and possibilities like that of a Kamala Harris president following Brat Summer when we all binged Love Island USA.
 In many ways the rage now is like that of Totally Killer, more focused and controlled, moving towards a purpose rather than the wilder stories of Ginger Snaps and Jennifer’s Body.

 Rage and horror will always go hand in hand, the horrifying occurrences often inciting righteous anger from those experiencing it.
 But the brand of rageful horror in the feminine coming of age horror stories is an especially thought-provoking subgenre to enjoy.
 The stories of young women finding themselves not because of but in spite of awful events is a testament of the power we see in real life young women and their stories.
 Right now, in the US women’s issues are focused on restoring the right to reproductive freedom which is very much on the ballot this November, which BTW if you aren’t registered to vote, please do, and please vote, no matter whom you vote for.